-Fulanisation, Islamisation mere blackmail, Group slams Obasanjo – Daily Trust
+Fulanisation, Islamisation mere blackmail, group slams Obasanjo – Daily Trust

-Yoruba Ronu Leadership Forum says land displacements and reprisals account for Fulani related clashes in northern Nigeria, discarding Islamisation or Fulanisation agenda of ex President Obasanjo.
+Yoruba Ronu Leadership Forum has said land displacements and reprisals account for Fulani related clashes in northern Nigeria, discarding Islamisation or Fulanisation agenda of ex-President Obasanjo.

 According to him, while the Forum supports government efforts to find lasting solution to the issue, it is totally wrong to give it religious or ethnic colouration.